Biden tells Netanyahu Gaza hospital hit ‘appears’ to be ‘by the other team, not you’

 Biden has been unequivocal in his support for Israel in the aftermath of the terrorist attacks, and his administration has repositioned military assets in the region and provided munitions and interceptors for Israel’s Iron Dome defense system.

-Israel is preparing for an offensive against Gaza, and Biden in a recent “60 Minutes” interview said that while the Israelis have a right to respond, an reoccupation of Gaza would be a mistake.
+Israel is preparing for a ground offensive against Gaza, and Biden in a recent “60 Minutes” interview said that while the Israelis have a right to respond, a reoccupation of Gaza would be a mistake.

 John Kirby, a White House national security spokesperson, told reporters aboard Air Force One en route to Israel that Biden “wants to get a sense from the Israelis on the situation on the ground” and will “ask some tough questions” of Netanyahu.